-In the markets now, and probably in the ProducePaks soon, are the green, spring treat, sugar snap peas.
+In the markets now are the green, spring treat, sugar snap peas.
 They are very easy to prepare, cook and mix with sesame seeds in this delicious side dish.

 "De-string" by pulling the remaining stem away from the pea.
 Once you figure out whether the "string" comes off the convex or the concave side of the pea, it goes faster with the rest of the peas.
 There's often that little thin brown remnant of a flower at the end of the pea.
 You can pull that off too but it doesn't matter.

 Cook the peas in boiling water for no more than three minutes.